cho102190/pdsnd_github/README.md

 ### Goals and objectives
 To understand the usage of bikeshare services offered in cities so that cities can develop more efficient marketing strategies

+### Tips
+Enter the input exactly as the question shows

 ### Files used
 bikeshare.py